Teleportation-based squeezer for bosonic cluster states: Teleportation-based squeezer

 This is a sufficient condition for breaking correlations between quadratures when teleporting one mode of the TMSV state.
-For the variance of added noise the condition holds $\var(\hat{N}_{x_{out}})\text{ or }\var(\hat{N}_{p_{out}})\geq 1/2$ when considering the $N_P$ bound, Eq. \eqref{eq:e-breaking}.
-This implies a violation of the correlations between the quadrature operators in the maximally entangled state and thus entanglement breaking.
+The bound represents, up to Gaussian processing, adding two units of vacuum noise to both quadratures of a single mode, which removes quadrature correlation when applied to one mode of the maximally entangled state.

 For the computation of GnG, it is necessary to find the density matrix in a Fock basis.
 GnG requires knowledge of photo-statistics.
 The density matrix of the teleported state is defined as follows:

 where $\hat{S} \equiv \hat{S}(-\log s )$ and $\hat{D} \equiv \hat{D}(x,p)$.
 The squeezing operator is defined as \cite{weedbrook,leonhardt}: